PDAL/PDAL/doc/development/overview.rst

     This method allows processing of a single point.
 A reader will typically read a point from an input source.
 When a reader returns 'false' from this function, it indicates that there are no more points to be read.
-    When a filter returns 'false' from this funciton, it indicates that the point just processed should be filtered out and not passed to subsequent stages for processing.
+    When a filter returns 'false' from this function, it indicates that the point just processed should be filtered out and not passed to subsequent stages for processing.

 Implementing a Reader
 ................................................................................

-A reader is a stage that takes input from a point clould format supported by PDAL and loads points into a point table through a point view.
+A reader is a stage that takes input from a point cloud format supported by PDAL and loads points into a point table through a point view.

 A reader needs to register or assign those dimensions that it will reference